omgshalihin/omgshalihin/README.md

 # About Me
-### Hi there 👋
+### Hi There 👋

 <details>
  <summary>✨ My Java Developer Roadmap ✨</summary>

+ ### Short Description
- <summary>As a junior full-stack developer, my developer roadmap involves a number of concepts and technologies that I have learnt over the years.</summary>
+ * My developer roadmap involves a number of concepts and technologies that I have `learnt over the years`.
- <summary>This table shows a timeframe of my development journey.</summary>
+ * This table shows a `timeframe of my development` journey.
- <summary>Some concepts may re-appear more than once as revisiting topics are essential.</summary>
+ * Some concepts may re-appear more than once as `revisiting topics` are essential.
- <summary>The most bottom is the recent concept that i've learnt / i'm learning.</summary>
+ * The `most bottom` is the `recent concept` that I have learnt / am learning.

+ ### Development Journey Timeframe Table

  | 2020    | 2021 | 2022 | 2023 |
  | ------- |----- | ---- | ---- |